earthly/earthly/docs/earth-config/earth-config.md

 ### cache_path

 Specifies the location where build data is stored.
-The default location is `/var/cache/earthly`.
+The default location is `/var/cache/earthly` on Linux and `~/Library/Caches/earthly` on macOS.

 ### cache_size_mb